keyuewang/comp20-kwang/messages/README.md

 In this lab, I modified the lab.js file to open the JSON file using XMLHttpRequest, parse the JSON data.
 When you open "http://tuftsdev.github.io/comp20-kwang/messages", you can see the "messages" in the data.json file.
 Also, I modified the CSS file to make the page look better.

-I spent about 2 hours to learn the XMLHttpRequest object, the same-origin policy and how to parse the JSON file and finished the lab.
+I spent about 2 hours learning the XMLHttpRequest object, the same-origin policy and how to parse the JSON file and finished the lab.